 Theme Class number of times Description Introduction to ceramics 2 Overview of the history and commercial applications of ceramics.
 Fundamentals of ceramics 4 Fundamentals of ceramics such as crystal structure, electronic structure, and thermodynamical properties.
 The atomic and electronic structure of point defects, surfaces, grain boundaries, and their impacts on the properties of ceramics.
 Structural ceramics 2 Mechanical properties of ceramics.
 Energy ceramics 2 Ceramics for energy applications and their understanding from the viewpoint of the atomic and electronic structure.
 Optical and electronic ceramics 4 Optical and electronic properties of ceramics for laser and electronic device applications and their understanding from the viewpoint of the atomic and electronic structure.
-Assessment of mastery of the course 1 The mastery of the course content is assessed. content The mastery of the course content is assessed.
+Assessment of mastery of the course content 1 The mastery of the course content is assessed.